 Among the day's featured events was a public lecture by Sylvia Nasar.
 She wrote the biography on which the movie starring Russell Crowe as Nash was based.
 Nash's relatives and colleagues also gathered at the University Chapel.
 It was a public event to honor Nash's life.

 Nash had a long connection with the university.
-He received his doctorate in mathematics from Princeton.
-That was in 1950.
-He got his graduate and bachelor's degrees from the Carnegie Institute of Technology in 1948.
-Today the school is called Carnegie Mellon University.
+He received his doctorate in mathematics from Princeton in 1950.
+That was after he got his graduate and bachelor's degrees from the Carnegie Institute of Technology (now Carnegie Mellon University) in 1948.
 Nash was the 1994 Nobel Prize winner in economics.
 He had held the position of senior research mathematician at Princeton since 1995.
-He was well-known for his work in game theory.
+He was renowned for his work in game theory.

 Sarnak described Nash as "a very nice guy."
-She said he would come to lectures and seminars.
-He'd ask interesting questions.
+She said he would come to lectures and seminars and ask interesting questions.
 He could also talk about anything at parties, she said.

 Joseph Kohn is a professor emeritus of mathematics at Princeton.
 He said staffers there were very supportive of Nash.